Managing Myopia in Children

 - St Albans

 Corrective contact lenses and orthokeratology isn’t the only way to go!
-At Leightons, we are proud to offer the brand new MiYOSMART lenses from HOYA.
-New to the UK, this ground-breaking technology works to help children manage and slow the progression of myopia.
+At Leightons, we are proud to offer MiYOSMART lenses from HOYA.
+This ground-breaking technology works to help children manage and slow the progression of myopia.

 MiYOSMART is an innovative spectacle lens for myopia management.
 Based on a two-year clinical trial result, MiYOSMART is proven to curb myopia progression in children on average by 60% with its award-winning D.I.M.S.
 (Defocus Incorporated Multiple Segments) technology.